FortiShield/fortishield-qa/tests/scans/code_analysis/README.md

 # Code Analysis

-The `code_analysis` directory contains Python tests to verify potential vulnerabilities in the Wazuh Python code.
+The `code_analysis` directory contains Python tests to verify potential vulnerabilities in the Fortishield Python code.

 ## Description

 `test_python_flaws.py` is a Pytest test used to look for new possible vulnerabilities in directories containing Python code.
 It uses [Bandit](https://github.com/PyCQA/bandit) to search for these potential flaws.

-The test checks the `framework/`, `api/` and `wodles/` directories of the [Wazuh](https://github.com/wazuh/wazuh) repository by default, comparing the *Bandit* output with the vulnerabilities identified as false positives or vulnerabilities to fix.
+The test checks the `framework/`, `api/` and `wodles/` directories of the [Fortishield](https://github.com/fortishield/fortishield) repository by default, comparing the *Bandit* output with the vulnerabilities identified as false positives or vulnerabilities to fix.
 It saves the results in three JSON files (one JSON file for each module).

 The contents of this directory are:
 - `known_flaws`: The directory contains three JSON files, one for each module (`api`, `framework` and `wodles`).
 Each file has a dictionary with two keys: **false_positives** and **to_fix**.
 These values are the list of vulnerabilities considered false positives and the list of vulnerabilities you must fix (with issues), respectively.
 After running the test and analyzing the new vulnerabilities, you must edit these files.
 - `conftest.py`: The Pytest configuration file.
 It adds the possibility to use specific parameters when running the test.
 - `test_python_flaws.py`: The test itself.
-You should run this test using the same Python virtual environment used in the Wazuh framework and API unit tests.
+You should run this test using the same Python virtual environment used in the Fortishield framework and API unit tests.
 If the test fails, a new JSON file will be created inside this directory, showing information about the possible new vulnerabilities found.

 ## Usage

 - Run the test: `pytest tests/scans/code_analysis/test_python_flaws.py`
 - If the test passes without failures, everything is correct, and no action is needed.
-- If the test fails, `wazuh-qa/tests/scans/code_analysis/new_flaws_{module}.json` file will report the new code vulnerabilities found.
+- If the test fails, `fortishield-qa/tests/scans/code_analysis/new_flaws_{module}.json` file will report the new code vulnerabilities found.
 You should analyze the new vulnerabilities found in the module and report them in GitHub issues.

 If you need to fix a new vulnerability, add it to the **to_fix** key module's JSON file entry found in the **known_flaws** directory.